hausgold/boltless/README.md

 **Heads up!** Do not use the `Boltless.build_query` utility blindly with **ALL** of your variables.
-Whenever possible use the native Cypher parameters as this helps the neo4j database to re-use already parsed Cypher statements, and therefore results in better performance.
+Whenever possible use the native Cypher parameters as this helps the neo4j database to reuse already parsed Cypher statements, and therefore results in better performance.

 Furthermore, you can use the `Boltless.build_cypher` utility directly within